Everyone seems to agree: Spitting on somebody else is just wrong. But it keeps happening

 “You don’t want to see anyone getting spit on,” Tennessee offensive lineman Lloyd Cushenberry III said.

 Suárez got a six-game suspension from future Leagues Cup matches and will miss the next three Major League Soccer matches for his team as well, which will hurt the playoff push for Lionel Messi and his squad.
-Carter got kicked out of the Eagles-Cowboys game and Bett was ejected for what became the final seven plays of the Florida-South Florida game.
+Carter got kicked out of the Eagles-Cowboys game, with Philadelphia coach Nick Sirianni saying Monday that any possible team discipline levied against him would remain private, and Bett was ejected for what became the final seven plays of the Florida-South Florida game.

 “It was a mistake that happened on my side,” Carter said.
 “Just won’t happen again.”